 When creating staff teams each spring, the Adventure Treks directors spend hours building cohesive, experienced, and dynamic groups of instructors.
 There are several determining factors to consider: former experience with Adventure Treks, personality, areas of expertise and hard skills, leadership style, schedule conflicts, etc. When recruiting new and returning instructors, we not hire staff for a specific location; rather, we hire people who would be a great fit and help grow a fantastic community on any of our trips.

 Trip placements are usually finalized in spring, but please know this could change based on any unexpected situations that crop up.
 In addition, instructors may or may not work with the same age group all summer; it depends on the region and trip location.

-All first-time applicants apply to work as instructors; our trip leaders, who supervise and manage each staff team, are always returning Adventure Treks instructors (in 2022, trip leaders’ average AT tenure was four to five seasons).
+All first-time applicants apply to work as instructors; our trip leaders, who supervise and manage each staff team, are always returning Adventure Treks instructors.
 It is crucial that trip leaders are seasoned, experienced outdoor educators who are familiar with our program, standards, and policies.
 Professional development and growth are important to us, and there are opportunities for growth within the company for all instructors.

 For other applicants 21 and older, we do not formally offer internships for field instructors, but if acceptable by an advisor, the instructor role can be applied toward an internship requirement.
 Please note that writing papers, submitting evaluations, and regular communication with an advisor throughout the summer is not possible due to our remote locations and the demands of running an outdoor adventure trip.
 The advisor and instructor must agree to our internship policies prior to being hired.

 All interns must meet the same minimum requirements, including certifications, as instructors.

-Compensation for new instructors for a full summer (two to three trips) starts at $4,000 to $4,200, dependent on certifications, education, and skills.
+Summer 2024 compensation will be posted in fall 2023.
+Compensation for new instructors for 2023 for a full summer (two to three trips) started at $4,000 to $4,200, dependent on certifications, education, and skills.
 Instructors are typically assigned to two trips; compensation will scale for instructors who can only work a partial summer season.

 Instructors also receive a plethora of benefits, including: